Twenty-five (card game): History

+However, the first detailed rules do not appear until 1876, when H.E.
+Heather describes it as a variant of Forty-Five.
+Any number could play and the cards ranked as described below with the five fingers (trump 5) as the commanding card and, unlike modern rules, the only one that could renege in the sense of being withheld when trumps were led, even if its holder had no other trump.
+Players cut for first deal (highest or lowest winning it as agreed); the cards were shuffled and cut before being dealt in threes and twos so that each player had five.
+The next was turned for trump.
+A player with the trump ace could rob the trump upcard.
+Whist rules of play were followed i.e. players had to follow suit if able (with the exception of the privilege associated with the five fingers); only if void in the led suit could they trump – this is unlike modern rules in which, as in all fours, players may trump even if they can follow.
+Each trick was worth five and twenty-five was game.
+Unlike Heather's rules for Forty-five, there was no jinking (winning the game on taking all five tricks) and no score of 5 for best trump.

+Twenty-five eventually emerged to become the national card game of Ireland.

+Overview

-Spoil Five or Twenty-five, is a member of one of the most common families of card games based on this pattern: each player receives five cards, or six or nine, and another is turned up to fix the trump suit.
+Twenty-five may be played by 2–9 persons, six being the best number.
+A standard pack is used and each player receives five cards, or six or nine, and another is turned up to fix the trump suit.
 The object of the play is to win one trick, or at least three of five.

-The game is played by 2–8 persons, five being the best number.
+The object is to win at least 3 of the 5 tricks.
 When three play at this game, it is still necessary that one of them should win the three tricks in order to make a Five, as the stakes must remain for the next game if two of the players get two tricks each, and the other one.
 If the party consists of four, they play in two partnerships, which are determined by cutting the cards, the two lowest playing against the two highest, or by agreement among the parties.
 When six people play, it is usual to play in three partnerships, and when eight people play, in four.